 There are many very nice restaurants to choose from in the parks or hotels.
-In Disneyland itself, the most romantic restaurant is Blue Bayou, located on the water in Pirates of the Caribbean, but you don’t have to spend so much money to be romantic.
-Rancho del Zocalo has a room that is lit by star lanterns and has a nice romantic atmosphere in the evening.
+In Disneyland Park, the most romantic restaurant is Blue Bayou, located on the water in the Pirates of the Caribbean attraction.
+But you don’t have to spend a ton of green to be romantic!
+Rancho del Zocalo hosts a room alight with star lanterns and you'll find a nice, romantic atmosphere in the evening.
 At Carnation Café, you can sit in the gazebo while you enjoy the sights and sounds of Main Street.

-Our favorite table service restaurants are over in Disney's California Adventure and even in the hotels.
-Carthay Circle in California Adventure is our favorite for ambiance, service and quality of food — whether we want to make reservations in the dining room, or just pop in to the lounge for some drinks and tasty bits.
+Our favorite table-service restaurants are over in Disney's California Adventure and Disneyland's Resort hotels.
+Carthay Circle in California Adventure is our favorite for ambiance, service and quality of food — whether we want to make reservations in the dining room, or just pop into the lounge for some drinks and tasty bites.

 The view of the Disneyland fireworks from the terrace is fantastic, so if you can time it right, you could enjoy this treat.
 First, decide which night you want to visit and check out the showtimes for Disneyland fireworks.
 Then, try to snag your reservation for before that time.
-If you can pull this off, you will sweep your partner right off his or her feet.
-If the shooting stars do not align for this, a nice private booth is also very romantic.
+If you can pull this off, you will sweep your partner right off his or her feet!
+If the shooting stars do not align for this, a private booth is also very romantic.
 The Lamplight Lounge is a California gastropub with tasty food, fun fizzy adult drinks, Pixar artwork and memorabilia, and a cool vibe.
-They have limited advance reservations, but you can be seated without a reservation.
-We prefer the bottom level, especially if you are a Pixar fan (and who isn’t?)
+It has limited advance reservations, but you can be seated without a reservation.
+We prefer the bottom level, especially if you are a Pixar fan (and who isn’t?).
 The exterior seating has fire tables and views of the water.
 You can’t go wrong.

 Over at the Disneyland Hotel, Steakhouse 55 is also just right for a date night.
 Be aware that it is not within everyone’s budget, so we recommend curling up together on a chaise in the lounge and having some drinks and appetizers.
-They have an Afternoon Tea, and if Leap needs some hints at what would pull my heartstrings, he would make a reservation and take me there.
+(It has an Afternoon Tea, and if Leap needs some hints at what would pull my heartstrings, he would make a reservation and take me there!
+Hint, hint.)
 Trader Sam’s has an outdoor fireplace lounge area that is also a nice place to get cozy while you listen to some live music and enjoy some tropical drinks that make you feel as if you’ve gone on a Jungle Cruise.

 Send Sweet Surprises

 Remember the days when your partner would surprise you with flowers just because?
 Send some flowers or another treat he or she would enjoy to your hotel room.
-You can order romantic packages sent to your room (if you stay on-site) that include rose petals, candles and chocolate covered strawberries, but if you plan ahead and pack some items from home, you can probably manage this yourself and save a lot of money.
+You can order romantic packages sent to your room (if you stay on-site) that include rose petals, candles and chocolate covered strawberries, but if you plan ahead and pack some items from home, you can probably manage this yourself and save some extra money (and you know how we frogs love saving some green!).
 You can also hop into the candy shops for chocolate covered strawberries, rose cake pops and other romantic treats for sweet in-park surprises you picked out yourself.